 I hope you have been able to learn something new and encourage you to read the book Profit First to find out for yourself how you, too, can make a profit in your photography business!
 Thanks for reading and sharing my journey with me!

 Do you love National Parks as much as I do?
-Click here to follow my blog and get a
+Click here to subscribe to Vezzani Photography and get a

 To purchase some of my photographs through the stock agency, visit Shutterstock or contact me today!